oblinger/HookAnchorApp/T/JOB/NextJob/NJ22/WarStories.md

 ### MISSING TRAITS - What are three skills or traits you wish you had?                       <<<<<<   ????

+- HI-EXPECTATION & HI-VELOCITY - but can wear self and folks down.
+	- PATIENCE & BALANCE - next level performance is to have those expectations with less stress generation.
+		- TODAY - much much better, but I still know others who are EVEN better, so it is an area of focus for me

+- SPORTS-LIKING - Good for health and mentality

+- SOCIAL INSTIGATOR

 - LESS INTENSE -
 	- Understand flow and tempo of R&D org and when to switch into emergency.
 		- Do it w/o always flipping into higher intensity ... burnout.
 	- Naturally easy going, but less intense under fire.  (ideally all emotion)  I am working to internalize less
-		- Multi-year projects
+		- Multi-year projects.
-- SPORTS-LIKING - Good for health and mentality

-- SPONTANEOUS - s
+- ENTREPRENEUR STARTUP EXECUTIVE - Work best in "fire hose" roles with where rapid response is required.
+Less excited and less valueable in slower moving contents where politics is key.